chrishumboldt/rocket-propel/README.md

 Set the overflow of an element.

 ##### perspective($perspective: 0px)
-Set the perspective of an element with all the necessary prefixes for all the browser types.
+Set the perspective of an element.

 ##### transparency($transparency: 0.60)
 Set the transparency of an element.
 You can also use the opacity mixin as an alternative.